Are you tired of feeling anxious about your resume and uncertain it will win you the attention for the most coveted job opportunities?

 Now, of course, at the essence of all marketing campaigns is an understanding of the priorities and primary problems of the target audience.
 But beyond that, the communication of the benefits that the product or service that you are selling will deliver in relation to those priorities and problems.

-My request today is that you to begin thinking about your job search and your resume in this very same way.
+My request today is that you begin thinking about your job search and your resume in this very same way.
 You are the product that you are selling and as such, you have value and benefits to offer your target audience – the employers and hiring authorities.

 These values and benefits need to be conveyed in your resume.
 Improving your resume with achievements and results is the key.
 Your job search really is a personal sales and marketing campaign.